Total halts $2 billion gas project in Iran

 Total's prospects of securing a waiver that would allow it to continue with the South Pars deal look slim.

-Jason Tuvey, a Middle East economist at Capital Economics noted that Trump had granted some countries exemptions from global steel and aluminum tariffs.
+Jason Tuvey, a Middle East economist at Capital Economics, noted that Trump had granted some countries exemptions from global steel and aluminum tariffs.

 "But given the rhetoric we have seen from the US, they seem very keen to ramp up the pressure on the administration in Iran," said Tuvey.
 A waiver seems "very unlikely," he added.